shajra/haskell-hls-nix/README.md

 Unfortunately, all of these methods download precompiled binaries that make assumptions of dynamic linking incompatible with NixOS.
 NixOS users have no choice but to install these binaries with a Nix expression.

-## Other Nix builds of HLS<a id="sec-12-3"></a>
+## Other Nix builds of HLS<a id="sec-12-2"></a>

 There are few different approaches to building and installing HLS with Nix:

 -   We can take the officially compiled binaries and patch them for Nix.
--   We can build HLS from scratch, use dependencies pinned by [Nixpkgs](https://github.com/NixOS/nixpkgs).
+-   We can build HLS from scratch, using dependencies pinned by [Nixpkgs](https://github.com/NixOS/nixpkgs).
--   We can build HLS from scratch, use dependencies resolved by [Cabal](https://cabal.readthedocs.io/en/latest/).
+-   We can build HLS from scratch, using dependencies resolved by [Cabal](https://cabal.readthedocs.io/en/latest/).

-Asad Saeeduddin's [all-hls](https://github.com/masaeedu/all-hls) project does the first option of patching compiled binaries to work with Nix.
+Both Joe Kachmar's [easy-hls-nix](https://github.com/jkachmar/easy-hls-nix) and Asad Saeeduddin's [all-hls](https://github.com/masaeedu/all-hls) projects do the first option of patching compiled binaries to work with Nix.

 Another convenient way to get HLS for Nix is with [Nixpkgs](https://github.com/NixOS/nixpkgs), the standard repository for getting packages with Nix.
 This is the second option listed above.

-Both all-hls and Nixpkgs have cached builds for more versions of GHC than this project caches.
-You can still use `--argstr ghcVersion` to build and install HLS with this project, but if you aren't using a version cached by this project's continuous integration build, you will have to wait on a build on your local machine.
+Nixpkgs, easy-hls-nix,and all-hls all have cached or fast-building builds for more versions of GHC than `haskell-hls-nix` (this project) caches.
+If you don't choose a version (with `--argstr ghcVersion`) cached by this project's continuous integration build, you will have to wait on a build on your local machine.
 This build may take longer than you have patience for.

 What this project offers more uniquely is a build with [Haskell.nix](https://input-output-hk.github.io/haskell.nix/).
 Building this way offers a few benefits: